Gerald161/Picture-Search-Site/README.md

 # Picture-Search-Site
-Frontedn for the picture search site using React
+Frontend for the picture search site using React